alichengg/ali-s-gallery/_posts/2018-06-11-Jinqianbao.md

 ![img](https://raw.githubusercontent.com/AliChenggggg/blog/main/images/jinqianbao/image022.jpg)

+- #### create a new folder under website/cy

-- #### Downloaded those js or css files from the website and put them into static folder.
+- #### Downloaded those js or css files from the website and put them into jscss folder.

 ​			docker cp xxxxxxx

-​			chmod 777 static
+​			chmod 777 jscss

 - #### Search for these tags in local files on the web server